tkoenig1/FMPFR/doc/REFERENCE.md

 On compilers which support user-derived I/O, list-directed output is supported.
 Output can also be done using the function `get_str`, which takes two optional arguments: The number of decimal digits, `n`, and the rounding mode, `rnd`.
-Note that `get_str` is not elemental, so it has to operate on individual array elements.
+Note that `get_str` is allocatable, to return the minimum number of characters, so it cannot be elemental by Fortran rules.

 Input has to be done by reading strings, and then using the `fmpfr` function on them.